FutureFeed, CMMC 2.0, and Shared Responsibility

 What FutureFeed Is Not Designed to Be

-FutureFeed is not designed or marketed as a CUI hosting system.
+FutureFeed is not designed, authorized or intended to be a CUI hosting system.

 We do not position FutureFeed as: